 Holding the baby in your arms is usually the only way to move them around until they are old enough to sit in a carrier or stroller.
 However, it can be inconvenient for you if they continue to demand to be held even when they grow into toddlers.

-If you are worried about why your baby wants to be held all the time, read on to know more about it.
-We share the advantages of holding the baby and also when it should be stopped.
+If you are worried about why your baby wants to be held constantly, read on to know more about it.
+From developmental issues to indicating insecurity in babies, there are many reasons parents may ponder upon their baby’s clingy behavior.
+Therefore, knowing the exact cause can help alleviate these concerns.
+We have also shared the advantages of holding the baby and when to stop it.

 Why Do Babies Want To Be Held All The Time?

-There could be several reasons why a baby would like to be held depending on their age, health status, and personality.
+There could be several reasons why a baby cries when put down or prefers to be held, depending on their age, health status, and personality.
 Below are some of the common reasons why babies may like to be held by parents all the time.

 1. Comfort and security